canonical/juju-verify/docs/verifiers/neutron-gateway.rst

   [WARN] Following units have neutron LBaasV2 load-balancers that will be lost on unit reboot/shutdown: neutron-gateway/0, neutron-gateway/1

-If there are no LbaasV2 services configured on the unit, chek will pass with following message.
+If there are no LbaasV2 services configured on the unit, check will pass with the following message.

 ::